kai-niemi/chaos/README.md

 and serializable (1SR) isolation levels in CockroachDB, PostgreSQL, MySQL and Oracle.

-Specifically by observing application impact around:
+Specifically by observing the application impact on:

-- Number of retries and time spent retrying:
+- Number of retries and time spent in retrying
   - Frequency of concurrency errors and transient SQL exceptions (code 40001 or 40P01)
-- Performance impact by:
+- Performance impact
   - Weaker vs stronger isolation
   - Pessimistic locking using `FOR UPDATE` or `FOR SHARE`
   - Optimistic locking using compare-and-set (CAS)
-- Correctness when exposed to the following anomalies:
+- Correctness when exposed to anomalies
   - P4 lost update
   - P2 non-repeatable / fuzzy read
   - P3 phantom read
   - A5A read skew
   - A5B write skew

-Isolation levels characterised by the phenomena they allow or prevent:
+Isolation levels are characterised by the phenomenaw they eiher allow or prevent.

 |                  | Default Isolation | P0 D.Write   | P1 D.Read    | P4C C.Lost Update | P4 Lost Update     | P2 Fuzzy Read      | P3 Phantom Read    | A5A Read Skew | A5B Write Skew     |
 |------------------|-------------------|--------------|--------------|-------------------|--------------------|--------------------|--------------------|---------------|--------------------|